-&lt;sup>4Scheme provides a built-in map procedure.
+4Scheme provides a built-in map procedure.
 It behaves like this one when passed a procedure and a single List as inputs, but can also work on more than one List input at a time.

-List incremented by one.
-For example, (list-increment 1 2 3) evaluates to (2 3 4).
+Exercise 5.17.
+Define a procedure list-increment that takes as input a List of numbers, and produces as output a List containing each element in the input List incremented by one.
+For example, (list-increment 1 2) evaluates to (2 3).